 - The Evil Prince: He's Bethod's second son, a scheming snake of a man, and is deeply resentful of Scale, a brute, being next in line for the throne even though he views himself as more deserving.
 Subverted when he willingly gives up a chance at the throne rather than murder his brother.

 - The Friend Nobody Likes: It seems that no one in the North, other than his wife and brother, respects him, because his cowardly, scheming ways are completely antithetical to the Proud Warrior Race Guy mindset of most Northerners.

 - Happily Married: Calder and his wife, Seff, are completely head over heels in love with each other.

 - Hot Guy, Ugly Wife: Not ugly per se, but Sef's most mentioned physical trait is her pig nose.

 - I Have Your Wife: Black Dow is holding Calder's wife, Seff, hostage to ensure Calder—as well as Seff's father—don't try to betray him.

 - Like Father, Like Son: Part of his bitterness over not being heir to the throne is that Calder believes he's more like his father than Scale is.
 Whether that's completely true is up for debate, but he's certainly as cunning and ruthless as his father.

-- The Man Behind the Man: He ends up as this to Scale after the latter becomes king.
+- The Man in Front of the Man: He ends up as this to Scale after the latter becomes king.

 - Manipulative Bastard: Dead set on reclaiming his father's throne from Black Dow.